britive/terraform-provider-britive/docs/resources/resource_manager_resource_type_scan_settings.md

-There is no evidence of a delete endpoint for scan settings - it's a resource-type-scoped singleton, not a removable record. `terraform destroy` instead resets the settings to `Local` mode with the API's own observed defaults (no script, 20-minute time limit, no variables), the closest equivalent to "un-configuring" it.
+There is no evidence of a delete endpoint for scan settings - it's a resource-type-scoped singleton, not a removable record. `terraform destroy` instead resets the settings to `Local` mode with the API's own observed defaults (no script, 20-minute time limit), the closest equivalent to "un-configuring" it.